fengpingsh/SmartReception/README.md

 If you like this code or idea, please consider donating to the address below.

 fengping <fengping@baustem.com>
 1HDHUQGjU42ytfJDud1vGuJb4HksUcATjh

 # TODO
-Replace the detection and recognition with the face-comparation or realtime-face-recognition.
+replace the detection and recognition with the face-comparation or realtime-face-recognition.
+connect to the attendance system, which should also detect the off work;
+support the legacy unlock device;